ASPCA Spay/Neuter Alliance Veterinary Student Externship

 The ASPCA is not legally permitted to give out visa advice.
 Immigration rules change often and we strongly recommend that you speak with your university’s international office (or equivalent) to make sure you have all you need for crossing the border.
 You should, however, make sure you bring your acceptance letter, which stipulates you won’t be receiving financial compensation for training with us as that is usually a red flag at border control.

-ASNA does not offer training on the following holidays: MLK Day, Memorial Day, Independence Day, Labor Day, Election Day, Thanksgiving.
+ASNA does not offer training on the following holidays: MLK Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Election Day, Thanksgiving.

 We usually finish surgeries at noon the day before Independence Day and Thanksgiving.
 We are also closed for two weeks around the winter holidays.
 You will receive credit for closed holidays during your rotation.